- Home

 What is Data Representation in CS Thinking?

-The way information—numbers, text, images, sound—is encoded as binary digits inside a computer.
+The way information—numbers, text, images, and sound—is encoded as binary digits (0s and 1s) inside a computer.
+Different encoding schemes map real-world data to binary patterns, such as ASCII/Unicode for text, RGB for colors, and sampling for audio.

-Why is Data Representation important?
+What is the Data Representation formula?

 💻 Animated Visualization Animated